Legal Issues for Reiki Practitioners in California

 - Provide Reiki sessions to anyone under the age of 18 without the permission of a parent or legal guardian

 - Diagnose medical or psychological problems (unless you are a medical or mental health professional who is legally approved to do so)

-- Prescribe any medication or recommend any over-the-counter medication or supplement, which includes recommending that the client increase, decrease, or discontinue any of these
+- Prescribe any medications or recommend any over-the-counter medications or supplements, which includes recommending that the client increase, decrease, or discontinue any of these

 - Touch the client (unless permission is given by the client)